MetaMask/metamask-docs/wallet/how-to/connect/set-up-sdk/javascript/react/react-ui.md

 sidebar_position: 1
 ---

-# Use MetaMask with React UI
+# Use MetaMask SDK with React UI

 You can import [MetaMask SDK](../../../../../concepts/sdk.md) into your React dapp to enable your users to easily connect to the MetaMask browser extension and MetaMask Mobile.